anazarkin1/pubcal/deliverables/iteration-01.review.md

  * List goals/tasks, from most to least important.
  * If a goal/task was not part of the original iteration plan, please mention it.
  * For each goal/task, refer to artifact(s) that show that it was met/completed.
+ - Decided to use AWS server for server, mongoDB for database.
+ - Completed basic AWS server setup
+ - Completed basic mongoDB setup
+ - Created mockups of pages that we have planned to have for the app.

 Goals/tasks that were planned but not met/completed: